mlromramse/relax/readme.md

 _Most of these data items is collected from the underlying OS.
 The sysload value is an system overall value.
-Process values is only returned on a Linux platform and are in bytes and milliseconds where applicable.
+Process values is only returned on a Linux platform and are in bytes and milliseconds where applicable._

-The cpu% item tells the cpu utilization of this process only as do the other values within the process element._
+_The cpu% item tells the cpu utilization of this process only as do the other values within the process element._

+_NB!!
+Peeking into process is not possible using java 9 at the moment._